AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 metadata:
   name: quay-registry-secret
 type: kubernetes.io/dockerconfigjson
+data:
-data: <replace this with the string>
+  .dockerconfigjson: <replace this with the string>
 ```
 Note that when you paste the string output in the data section, it may be pasted with new lines in it.
 So make sure to take out the new lines.
 And leave a single space between "data:" and the string.